nembrinj/protofablab/topics/03_containerization/README.md

 $ cd autowlan/
 ```

-Next we had to change the image architecture from arm32 to amd64, since you can only scan images that can be built on your machine.
+Next we had to change the image architecture from arm32 to amd64, since you can only build images
+that match the very basic architecture of your machine.
-If your machine is running on a 32 ARM architecture, then skip the next line.
+If your machine is running on a 32-Bit ARM architecture, then skip the next line.

 We simply had to change the first line of the Dockerfile to:
 ```shell